XiaoYunhan/Quantum-Monte-Carlo-for-Exotic-Option-Pricing/README.md

 ### Quantum Monte Carlo for European Option Pricing

-Quantum Monte Carlo (QMC) techniques offer a powerful alternative to classical Monte Carlo methods for pricing European call options.
+Quantum Monte Carlo techniques offer a powerful alternative to classical Monte Carlo methods for pricing European call options.
 Consider a European call option characterized by a strike price $K$ and an underlying asset whose maturity spot price $S_T$ follows a probability distribution resulting from a Brownian motion $W_T$.
 The payoff at maturity is:

 ```math
 \max\{S_T - K, 0\}